 Avoid Overpaying For Changing Your Address

 There are a ton of websites that will “submit” your change of address form for a fee…. a substantial fee!
 I have seen people pay up to $60 dollars for a change of address by using a third-party site.
+There is no need to pay someone to change your address and pay exhorbitant fees.
+A change of address can be done with out the need of one of these third party services.

 Here are some tips for preventing overpaying for your change of address: